 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 It’s quick and easy to make and the smoky element is just amazing.
-Once you know how to make jerk seasoning you can make this sweet and spicy shrimp whenever you want.
+Once you know how to smoke shrimp you can make this smoked shrimp whenever you want.
 Garnish it with fresh cilantro just before serving.

 Let me know if you try out these smoked Caribbean jerk spiced shrimp recipe.
 You can make this BBQ shrimp on a Traeger grill or other pellet grill in less than 30 minutes.
 It is easy to make jerk seasoning at home and grill up with sweet and spicy shrimp.